Ethical Practice

 Nivoda only works with manufacturers who adhere to the Kimberley Process guidelines.

-Supporting Mine to Market Traceability
+Mine to Market Traceability

 With the birth of new technology, we can now go further.
 We are striving for the complete eradication of conflict diamonds within the industry.
 Nivoda is working with and integrating mine-to-market initiatives to show the origin and the route each diamond takes to the consumer.